Speedcubing: CFOP

 The CFOP method is the most widely used speed-solving method.
 It is a more efficient version of the Layer-By-Layer method (also known as the beginner's method).
 It is very popular due to the vast amount of resources that teach and improve upon the CFOP method.
-Many top speedcubers, including two-time World Champions Feliks Zemdegs and Max Park, learn additional sets of algorithms for the last slot and layer, such as Corners of Last Layer (COLL), which orients and permutes the corners when the edges are oriented, or Winter Variation (or the larger Valk Last Slot algorithm set, or VLS), which finishes OLL while inserting the last pair, and ZBLL, which combines the solving processes of OLL corner orientation and PLL in only one algorithm, provided the last-layer edges are oriented.
+Many top speedcubers, including two-time World Champions Feliks Zemdegs and Max Park, learn additional sets of algorithms for the last slot and layer, such as Corners of Last Layer (COLL), which orients and permutes the corners when the edges are oriented, or Winter Variation (or the larger Valk Last Slot algorithm superset, or VLS), which finishes OLL while inserting the last pair, and ZB, when the solver has one pair left he needs to use an algorithm set to solve the top color cross while solving the last pair (ZBLS: Zborowski Bruchem Last Slot).
+And after ZBLS comes ZBLL to solve the rest of the cube.
+This method is used for both world records.

 Pseudoslotting is a technique that allows advanced CFOP solvers to be more creative with efficient solutions.
 It is an alternative method to F2L, where instead of creating and inserting pairs with matching colors, the bottom layer is intentionally misaligned to allow different pieces to be paired together.
 This provides more freedom while pairing pieces during F2L.
-Pseudoslotting is similar to another technique called keyhole in which the bottom layer is misaligned to allow a piece to be inserted independently of its solved counterpart.
-It is widely believed that Tymon Kolasiński (who holds the European record for a 3x3x3 single with 3.66 seconds) is the best speedcuber who uses pseudoslotting.
+Pseudoslotting is similar to keyhole, a technique in which the bottom layer is misaligned to allow a piece to be inserted independently of its solved counterpart.
+It is widely believed that Tymon Kolasiński (the second best in Europe) is the best speedcuber who uses pseudoslotting.
 With practice, recognition becomes easier and the execution is done by muscle memory.

 The ZB method, a variation of CFOP, has become more popular among top solvers.
-The ZB method combines the ZBLS and ZBLL algorithm sets, which together allow the solver to complete the last F2L pair and all of the last layer in just 2 algorithms.
-Solvers like Xuanyi Geng, Qixian Cao, and Tymon Kolasiński are among the first to adopt this method.
+The ZB method combines the ZBLS and ZBLL algorithm sets with the Cross and F2L steps, which together allow the solver to complete the last F2L pair and all of the last layer in just 2 algorithms.
+Solvers like Xuanyi Geng, Qixian Cao, and Tymon Kolasiński are among the first and best to adopt this method.
 The ZB method requires the solver to memorize 795 unique algorithms, which makes this a major barrier to entry, especially for older solvers.
 However, there is debate as to whether the ZB method is actually faster overall, since by cutting down on the steps required to solve the cube, solvers decrease the possibility for luck in their solves.